srikanta30/Translation-App/README.md

-# Translation-App

-Simple translation app built using Libretranslate API with features like speech to text, multilingual support & text to speech.

-Demo Link:

 # Translation App

 Simple translation app built using Libretranslate API with features like speech to text, multilingual support & text to speech.